kunikasharma99/Portfolio-Website-using-HTML-ONLY-/README.md

 I have designed my portfolio website using PURE HTML!!!
 Who says websites cannot be created using HTML.
 Though CSS is a vital part of adding styles, but that doesn't question the power of HTML right???

-The link to the Website is :       file:///C:/Users/KUNIKA%20SHARMA/Documents/GitHub/Portfolio-Website-using-HTML-ONLY-/index.html
+The link to the Website is :       https://kunikasharma99.github.io/Portfolio-Website-using-HTML-ONLY-/

-(Copy the URL to Microsoft Edge to get a better experience of the autoplayed videos.)

-I have Also added small videos of my projects which give you a better understanding.
-Also the links to the source codes is also mentioned alongside.
+I have also added small videos of my projects which will give you a better understanding.
+The links to the source codes are also mentioned alongside.

 Adding a few references that I have used during my project building.